darinjbrown/634-final2.0/README.md

-# Flight Search Application
+# SkyExplorer - Flight Search Application

-This project is a Java Spring Boot application that serves both the backend and frontend.
-It provides a flight search feature using the Amadeus API and serves a web-based user interface with a modern Material UI-inspired design.
+SkyExplorer is a modern Java Spring Boot application that provides a comprehensive flight search and booking platform.
+It integrates with the Amadeus API for real-time flight data and features a responsive Material UI-inspired interface built with Bootstrap 5.
+The application supports user management, flight searches, history tracking, and booking capabilities.

 ## Project Structure